top of page

 FAQs:

-Why is my AC drain line prone to clogging?
 Warm, humid conditions in Texas make the perfect breeding ground for algae and mold.
-Dust and rust also build up, especially if maintenance is skipped.
+Dust and rust build up, especially if maintenance is skipped.

-Is bleach or vinegar better for clearing AC drains?
 White vinegar is generally safer and just as effective.
 Bleach can be used, but it should be handled cautiously.

 3. Keep the Outdoor Unit Clean and Clear

-cleaning outdoor unit is vital HVAC maintenance which cannot be overlooked
+Cleaning outdoor unit is vital HVAC maintenance which cannot be overlooked

 • Hose it off every few months to remove dust, grass clippings, and dirt.
 A standard garden hose works great — no pressure washer needed.